 At 600 orders/month = €240 extra margin

-Treat label costs as 'indirect packaging costs' in your administration.
-In an app like KitchenNmbrs, you can record this as a standard cost item that's automatically included in your margin calculations.
+Categorize label costs as 'indirect packaging expenses' in your bookkeeping.
+In tools like KitchenNmbrs, you can set this up as a standard cost item that automatically factors into your margin calculations.

 How do you calculate label costs in your food cost? (step by step)